 Indexation of wages is essential, and the prevailing system in various countries where wages agreements are abiding agreements and inflation survive to endure.
-In those situations, compensating employees for the trouble of their real income as a result of inflation becomes inescapable.
+In those situations, compensating employees for the trouble of their real income as a result of inflation becomes inescapable and two approaches are accepted primarily; they are as follows:

 As per CBDT (Central Board of Direct Taxes), an investor can claim Indexation by simply comprising their asset with the cost of Inflation Index (CII).